yamilyn/zen-journal-app/README.md

 #### 1. Implementing Music API:
 The team decided to use Spotify API to include music in the meditations list.
 However after reading the documentation and watching youtube tutorials, we discovered that the user experience of the Zen App will be impacted negatively.

-The user of our app will have to click a button to be taken away from the app to Spotify where they would click another button to authenticate the Zen App's Spotify account, before being re-directed back to Zen App.
+The user of our app will have to click a button to be taken away from the app to Spotify where they would click another button to authenticate the Zen App's Spotify account, before being redirected back to Zen App.
 This process, just to allow the user to select and listen to music, we felt involved too many clicks and steps for the user to go through.

-We decided to abandon Spotify and tried RapidApi which required credit card details for the free account, just in case we exceeded our Request limit each month and then incur charges.
-Finally this functionality has been abandoned , yet the React Sound Component has been left in the code , but commented out.
+We decided to try RapidApi instead which required credit card details for the free account, just in case we exceeded our Request limit each month and then incur charges.
+Finally this functionality has been abandoned, yet the React Sound Component with Spotify API has been left in the code in case we change our mind in the future, but commented out.

 #### 2. CORS Extension vs CORS dependency:
 The CORS Extension in the browser, though switched on, sometimes prevents objects being loaded and elements to be displayed in the app.
 An example being the quotations appearing randomly on the homepage.
 The cors dependency has been installed which we thought would overcome these challenges regardless of the CORS Extension being switched on or off, but this has not completely solved this issue.